Is your child starting school soon?

 Learning, whether in the classroom or elsewhere, is based on a strong foundation of sensory and motor skills.
-These activities will support your child’s natural development, which is essential for efficient classroom learning.
-Not only that, but you are preparing them for lifelong learning in all its forms – social, emotional, physical as well as in the classroom.
+These activities will help your child to be developmentally ready when the big time comes, and they start school.
+Not only that, but you are preparing them for lifelong learning in all its forms – social, emotional and physical – well beyond their time in the classroom.

 No digital devices, no flash cards – just games and other activities using their bodies, that you can do together.

-Most importantly, remember to have fun.
 Research suggests that the security of close relationships in infancy and early childhood are a strong predictor of later academic success.
+Most importantly, remember to be playful, and have fun.
+The relationships you build in these early years form the foundation for all later learning.

 - Listening or Auditory Processing